V1RE/Evermenu/extensions/evermenu/README.md

-# Evermenu
+# Evermenu - Track your Everhour timers.

-Evermenu adds a system-wide menubar widget with relevant information
+Evermenu is the most 🚀 blazingly fastest 🚀 way to keep track of your Everhour timers.